 La Trobe University, founded in 1964, boasts one of the most scenic campuses in all of Australia.
 You’ll study on 500 acres of Australian bushland in a suburb of Melbourne.
 The University’s Bundoora campus is home to more than 37,000 students, including over 8,000 international students from more than 110 countries.
 Students adore the serene and peaceful setting, outside of the hustle and bustle of the city.

-As part of CISabroad’s Semester at La Trobe University program, you can meet your fellow students by joining one of the many student organizations on campus.
+You can meet your fellow students by joining one of the many student organizations on campus.
 The student union organizes more than 50 such groups, which range from politics, culture, sports, environment, and more.
 One of the more popular groups with American students is the Australian Rules Football club.
 Try it, and you’ll never watch a U.S. football game the same way again!
 Want a truly unique Australian experience?
 La Trobe hosts its Weekend Break Program, where you can stay with a host family in another part of the state for a few days.

 Academically, La Trobe ranks highly in many of the world’s top university ranking tables.
 Its innovative teaching and research programs cover hundreds of majors and dozens of academic areas.
 The University is particularly respected for its courses in health, biological, and medical sciences.
 Additionally, it’s accredited by the prestigious international business group AACSB.
 As a study abroad student, you’ll have access to hundreds of courses that can apply to your home university degree.